Clifford Kolmogorov-Arnold Networks: Introduction

 Wolff et al. \cite{wolff2025cvkan} have transferred the advantages of \acp{kan} into the field of \acp{cvnn} and introduced a \ac{cvkan} by making use of \acp{rbf}.
 Che et al. \cite{che2026improved} have then adapted the underlying \ac{kat} to the complex domain with mathematical proofs and further improved the \ac{cvkan} by changing the residual activation function and making the shape of the \acp{rbf} learnable.

-However, scientific discovery, engineering, computer vision or robotic applications work with high dimensional representations, for example, to describe electromagnetic fields, weather state variables, $3$-dimensional objects, or multi-joint robot arms.
+However, scientific discovery, engineering, computer vision or robotic applications work with high-dimensional representations, for example, to describe electromagnetic fields, weather state variables, three-dimensional objects, or multi-joint robot arms.
 In these scenarios, complex numbers are not sufficient.

 In this work we therefore propose \ac{cliffkan}, an extension to \ac{cvkan} for higher dimensions than complex numbers.
 By increasing the dimensionality of the grid on which the \acp{rbf} are defined and using the geometric product defined in the \ac{ca}, we can learn a function on each edge connecting two nodes in the \ac{cliffkan} that maps from $\Cl \mapsto \Cl$, similar to \ac{kan} and \ac{cvkan} that map from $\R \mapsto \R$ or $\sC \mapsto \sC$, respectively.